51Degrees/specifications/pipeline-specification/part3/pipeline-elements/set-headers-element.md

 This element uses no Evidence, it works on Property values in Element Data in the Flow Data.

-## Startup activity
+## Start-up activity

-For performance reasons, it is usually best to construct a list of properties with the `SetHeader` prefix on start-up, rather than doing so for each request.
+For performance reasons, it is usually best to construct a list of Properties with the `SetHeader` prefix on start-up, rather than doing so for each request.

-## Element data
+## Element Data

 | **Name**                   | **Type**                              | **Description**                                                                                                                           |
 |----------------------------|---------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------|